Pastoral Care

 The restorative framework is based upon ‘Knowing the effect that I have on others’.
 Rather than focusing on punishing poor behaviour which impedes individuals from taking responsibility for their actions, we believe that behavioural incidents provide pupils with an opportunity to reflect on their relationships with others and learn more positive ways to repair harm.
 Pupils and adults work together to model positive behaviour and develop positive and meaningful relationships with colleagues and pupils.
 When positive relationships develop and people connect, individuals are less likely to cause harm to others or choose to damage relationships.

 Form Teachers are the first point of contact between parents and School.
 They monitor the social, physical, intellectual and emotional progress of pupils in their forms, liaising as necessary with parents, individual staff or the whole staff body to ensure that needs are being met, that they are are happy and making progress.
-You can read our Behaviour Policy here
+You can read our Pupil Behaviour Policy on our Policies page here